-Thursday: Mostly sunny and warm with a stray shower possible during the afternoon.
-Highs in the middle to upper 80s.
-Southeast winds at 4 to 8 mph.
+Thursday: Mostly sunny and dry.
+Highs in the middle 80s with northeast winds at 5-12 mph.